Buttonville Municipal Airport: Second air traffic control tower

-Future
+Redevelopment plans

+Buttonville Airport was privately owned, and was threatened with closure due to lack of funds.
+The Greater Toronto Airports Authority (GTAA) ceased funding the airport causing a $1.5 million loss.
+The GTAA blamed the decrease of traffic at Pearson Airport for eliminating the subsidy.

 In September 2009, the Sifton family, owners of the airport, announced plans to re-develop the airport from 2009 to 2016 into a mixed use of commercial, retail and residential development.
-In the meantime the airport will continue to operate and unknown plans for the airport operations to re-locate to another GTA airport or cease operations altogether.

-On 28 October 2010, a press release announced that a joint real estate venture had purchased the 170-acre property on 7 October, which will be re-developed by Cadillac Fairview.
-Plans include condominiums, retail shops, and office space.
-Due to planning delays, in 2018 Cadillac Fairview announced the site will continue to operate as an airport until at least 2023.
+In 2010, a joint real estate venture purchased the 170-acre property on 7 October, with the intention of redeveloping the property by Cadillac Fairview.
+Plans included condominiums, retail shops, and office space.
+Due to planning delays, in 2018 Cadillac Fairview announced the site would continue to operate as an airport until at least 2023.

-Buttonville Airport is privately owned, and is threatened with closure due to lack of funds.
-GTAA has stopped funding the airport causing a $1.5 million loss.
-GTAA blames the decrease of traffic at Pearson Airport for eliminating the subsidy.
-Transport Canada has not yet made a decision on the Pickering Airport project.
+Closure

+On May 31, 2023, the president of Torontair Limited formally notified the tenants of the airport that the Toronto Buttonville Municipal Airport would cease operations on November 30, 2023, although the airport actually closed down six days before this date, on November 24.

 Navigation

-There are three non-precision instrument approaches available: a Global Positioning System (GPS) approach to runway 33, a non-directional beacon (NDB) approach to runway 21, and a localizer approach to runway 15.
+There were two non-precision instrument approaches available: a Global Positioning System (GNSS) approach to runway 33 and a localizer approach to runway 15.

 Radio

-Buttonville Airport is in a Class E control zone.
-Aircraft must broadcast their intentions on the mandatory frequency 124.8 MHz prior to entering the control zone.
-Afterwards standard uncontrolled aerodrome position reports must be broadcast.
+Buttonville Airport was in a Class E control zone.
+Pilots were required to broadcast their intentions on the mandatory frequency 124.8 MHz prior to entering the control zone.
+After the control tower closed in 2019, standard uncontrolled aerodrome position reports were required to be broadcast.

-The London Flight Information Centre has a Remote Communications Outlet at the airport operating on the frequency 123.15 MHz.
-Toronto Terminal handles instrument flight rules (IFR) arrivals and departures and Visual Flight Rules (VFR) flight following on 133.40 MHz.
+The London Flight Information Centre had a Remote Communications Outlet at the airport operating on the frequency 123.15 MHz.
+Toronto Terminal handled instrument flight rules (IFR) arrivals and departures and visual flight rules (VFR) flight following on 133.40 MHz.

 Flightline is available on 123.50 MHz.

 Navigation aids

-There are three ground-based navigation aids attached specifically to the Buttonville airport:
+There were two ground-based navigation aids attached specifically to the Buttonville airport: